apmp-dxfg/m-layer-concept/docs/m_layer_expressions.rst

 Tokens
 ------

 A token corresponds to the numeric value in a traditional expression.
-In most cases, a token will be numeric but some measurement data use symbols rather than numbers to denote a result (e.g., a sequence of letters and numbers used to catalogue library books), so the M-layer accommodates this possibility.
+A token will usually be numeric, but some measurement data adopt symbols other than numbers to denote a result, so the M-layer accommodates this possibility.

 .. _concept_m_expressions_scales: